nuxt/image/docs/content/en/4.providers/layer0.md

   title: Layer0
 ---

 Layer0 provides a simple HTTP service for optimizing images.
+See the [Documentation](https://docs.layer0.co/guides/image_optimization) for more information.

 This integration works out of the box without need to configure!